 The ignition switch is used to start and stop the engine.
-The switch has three positions: "O" is the OFF position, RUN is the position the key returns to after starting, and (is the START position.
+The switch has three positions: "O" is the OFF position, "I" is the ON (RUN) position that the key returns to after starting, and is the START position.
 When starting the engine, turn the key clockwise to the START position.
 Do not hold the key in the START position longer than 10 seconds.
 If the engine does not start, return the key to the "O" position for at least 60 seconds before making a restart attempt.
 Prolonged cranking can damage the starter motor and shorten battery life.
-Release the key when the engine starts, and it will return to the RUN position.
+Release the key when the engine starts, and it will return to the ON (RUN) position.
 To stop the engine, rotate the key counterclockwise to the "O" position.